Gaurav-1/Java/README.md

 28. Write a program to Copy the text from one file to another using byte stream.

 29. What are various types of Applets?
 Explain in detail Applet life cycle.
-Write Java code that shows the working of every applet function?
+Write Java code that shows the working of every applet function?----------(uploaded---AppLife.java)

 30. Discuss ActionListener and ItemListener interfaces in detail.
 Write your own code to demonstrate the respective functions these interfaces.